OllieJones/fast-woo-order-lookup/readme.txt

 Tnis plugin is now compatible with WooCommerce's updgrades to 9.0.0 and 8.9.3.

+When you install this upgrade, the plugin repeats the indexing process to add some new fields.

 == Changelog ==

+= 0.5.1 July 3, 2024

+* Allow searching on order number and transaction id fields.

 = 0.5.0 July 1, 2024